The need for forgiveness in bankruptcy extends beyond forgiving debts.

-Debtors are presumed to be entitled to a discharge and only the very rare bad actor is pulled out of line on the march to a bankruptcy discharge.
+Debtors are presumed to be entitled to a discharge.
+Only the very rare bad actor is pulled out of line on the march to a bankruptcy discharge.
 And it’s deliberate and dishonest actions toward their creditors that cost those bad actors their discharge.
 Not bad luck or even bad judgment.

 Charity starts at home

 If there is pain in filing bankruptcy, it is all self inflicted.
-Forgiveness truly is healing and debtors need to expend that forgiveness on themselves.
+Forgiveness truly is healing and debtors need to extend that forgiveness to themselves.